Kiko-Climent/cafe-lalba/README.md

  _Should allow the admin to filter the list of messages from users ordered by "responded", "not responded" or "all", the result was a Pass_

 - **Authentication and Authoritation / Users**

 | Feature | Expected Outcome | Testing Performed | Result | Pass/Fail |
 | --- | --- | --- | --- | --- |
 User Browser | Shold allow to search for an especific user | Search an existing user | Pass | Pass |
 User Browser | Shold allow to search for an especific user | Search an unexisting user | Fail | Pass |
 Delete User | Should allow to delete an existing user | Select a User and then "Action/Delete" | Pass | Pass |

-_Should allow the admin to see the list of registered users ordered by "Username", "Email"(if provided), "name" and "last name" the result was a Pass_
+ _Should allow the admin to see the list of registered users ordered by "Username", "Email"(if provided), "name" and "last name", the result was a Pass_

 - **Account / Email Addresses**

 | Feature | Expected Outcome | Testing Performed | Result | Pass/Fail |
 | --- | --- | --- | --- | --- |
 Email Browser | Shold allow to search for an especific email from a user | Search by email | Pass | Pass |
 Email Browser | Shold allow to search for an especific email from a user | Search by name | Pass | Pass |
 Action "Delete email" | Should allow to delete an email from a user | Select an email then click on "Action/Deete" | Pass | Pass |
 Action "Mark as verified" | Should allow to mark as verified an email from a user | Select an email then click on "Action/Mark as verified" | Pass | Pass |

+ _Should allow the admin to see the list of emails from registered users ordered by "Username", "Primary" and "verified", the result was a Pass_
+ _Should allow the admin to filter the list of messages from users by "Primary" and "verified" , the result was a Pass_